-What are the entry requirements to the programme?
+What are the entry requirements for the program?

 A Bachelor Degree in Social Work or a closely related topic within Social Sciences.
 Proficiency in English proved by a valid test of English as a second language.
-TOEFL (paper-based) with at least the Score of 4.5 (scale 1-6) in written test, total score of 575 or TOEFL (internet-based) Score of 20 (scale 0-30) in written test, total score of 90 or IELTS with minimum score of 6.5 (minimum 5.5 in all sections).
+TOEFL (paper-based) with at least the Score of 4.5 (scale of 1-6) on the written test, a total score of 575 or a TOEFL (internet-based) Score of 20 (scale of 0-30) on the written test, the total score of 90 or IELTS with a minimum score of 6.5 (minimum 5.5 in all sections).
 Please observe that this is subject to change and you should always check the recent requirements on www.universityadmissions.se

 What counts as a closely related topic to Social Work?

 Examples of closely related subjects to Social Work are: Social Pedagogy, Social Care, Sociology, Social Psychology, Criminology, Human Rights, etc. A degree with at least 90 ECTS in related subjects is required.

 I have a Bachelor´s degree in Law.
 Am I considered qualified?

 Unfortunately, a BA in Law is not considered a related subject (to Social Work), so unless you have at least the equivalent of one and a half year's full-time study in Social Law, Family Law, Human Rights, or International Law (or these combined) you will not be considered qualified.
 There are also some Law degrees with a special focus on Social Law/Social Work.
 We do accept those, even if the number of credits would not be the equivalent of 90 ECTS.